grigorysolomatov/gpt-agents-v2/README.md

 # CLI Tool Documentation

 This is a command-line interface (CLI) tool written in Python.
-It uses the OpenAI API to interact with GPT-3 models.
+It uses the OpenAI API to interact with GPT models.
 The tool provides a way to have a conversation with the model, list available GPT agents, and perform a test command.

 ## Installation